Dual Pane Window Glass Replacement

 Do you have a cracked dual pane window or has the seal failed between the double panes of glass causing moisture to fog the glass?
 Superior Replacement Windows provides dual pane window glass repair and replacement services for all types of PVC, aluminum and wooden window types.
 We custom cut the highest grade annealed and tempered glass used to assemble the insulated glass unit.

 Despite being developed in the 1940s, dual pane window glass didn’t become mainstream in the Phoenix area until the 1980s.
 Most older homes in Maricopa County are built with single pane windows.
 Homeowners looking to save money on their energy bill and increase the value of their home remove their single pane windows and replace them with dual pane windows.
 Once installed, dual pane windows provide an energy efficient barrier between the extreme hot and cold temperatures of the Sonoran Desert.
-Double pane window glass, also known as insulated glass units (IGUs), can break or the glass seals can fail causing the windows to fog or collect dust on the inside of the two panes of glass.
+Double pane window glass, also known as insulated glass units (IGUs), can break or the glass seals can fail causing the windows to get foggy or collect dust on the inside of the two panes of glass.
 Once a single side of the dual pane window is cracked or the window seal fails, the entire dual pane glass unit needs to be replaced in order to restore the thermal performance of the window.

 Measuring and Ordering Dual Pane Glass